akonoupakis/jsnbt/README.md

 	upon install, reroute to /admin to create your first time user. create the available languages and content nodes (system urls)

+## note

+	unfortunatelly, too many things are changing on developing jsnbt for a first time use, and combined with the lack of time, I am still unable to maintain a changelog or even a stable version.

+	please bear with me until I prepare for you some proper documentation!

 ## quick start